Sep 1, 2022

 JAD: So it's like a software problem, not a hardware problem.

-TIM: Yeah, and what Rodney read is that people had died of rabies, and in the autopsy, their brains looked totally fine.
+TIM: Yeah.
+And what Rodney read is that people had died of rabies.
+And in the autopsy, their brains looked totally fine.

 RODNEY WILLOUGHBY: Entirely normal.